Ioana Dulcu - Anxiety and Stress Online Therapy

 Anxiety is a complex emotion that involves both psychological and physiological responses.
 When a person experiences anxiety, their body responds with a “fight or flight” reaction, a primitive survival mechanism that helped our ancestors avoid danger.
 This reaction is triggered by the sympathetic nervous system, which prepares the body to react to a perceived threat.

-The sympathetic nervous system activates the adrenal glands to release adrenaline and cortisol, which are hormones that prepare the body for physical action.
+The sympathetic nervous system activates the adrenal glands to release adrenaline and cortisol, which are hormones that prepare the body for physical action (fight or flight modes).
 These hormones increase heart rate, blood pressure, and respiration, which can cause physical symptoms such as sweating, trembling, and nausea.

 In addition to these physical responses, anxiety can impact the brain’s neurotransmitters.
 Neurotransmitters are chemicals that allow communication between nerve cells in the brain.
 Anxiety can affect the levels of neurotransmitters such as serotonin and dopamine, which are involved in regulating mood and emotions.